marcinbunsch/bunsch.pl/_posts/2014-09-21-buiding-offline-mobile-html5-apps.md

 Recently, at the Base Lab Hackathon, I've been playing around with building a mobile app in HTML5 with offline support.
 There's a lot of material on the subject scattered all over the web.
 I wanted a single place where I could find all this information, to I wrote everyting down with links, and here it is.

+I also built a demo which supports everything I write about in this post.
+You can see it working at [http://marcinbunsch.github.io/offline-mobile-html5-demo/](http://marcinbunsch.github.io/offline-mobile-html5-demo/) and the source code is available [here](https://github.com/marcinbunsch/offline-mobile-html5-demo).
+Make sure you view it on a mobile and use "Add to home screen" feature for best experience.

 ### Pack light

 An ideal mobile app is fast and snappy.
 Lowering the number of resources will dramatically improve the first load experience.
 Afterwards, it will use cache, but you only make a first impression once.